soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-ti.md

 Formerly, Office 365 Threat Intelligence was included in Office 365 Enterprise E5.
 Office 365 Threat Intelligence was also available for purchase as an add-on for Office 365 Enterprise customers.

-Now, Threat Intelligence is included in Office 365 Advanced Threat Protection Plan 2.
+Now, **Threat Intelligence is included in Office 365 Advanced Threat Protection Plan 2**.

 - **If your organization already has Office 365 Enterprise E5**, then you already have Advanced Threat Protection, and this includes Threat Intelligence capabilities.

-- **If your organization previously had Office 365 Threat Intelligence as an add-on** to another Office 365 subscription, then WHAT HAPPENS?
+- **If your organization previously had Office 365 Threat Intelligence (but not Office 365 Advanced Threat Protection) as an add-on** to another Office 365 subscription, then you will have Office 365 Advanced Threat Protection Plan 2.

-- **If your organization previously had Office 365 Advanced Threat Protection (but not Office 365 Threat Intelligence) as an add-on** to another Office 365 subscription, then WHAT HAPPENS?
+- **If your organization previously had Office 365 Advanced Threat Protection (but not Office 365 Threat Intelligence) as an add-on** to another Office 365 subscription, then you will have Office 365 Advanced Threat Protection Plan 1.

 ## Get started with threat intelligence capabilities